openresearchtools/virtiofsd/README.md

 ```shell
 --fd <fd>
 ```
-File descriptor for the listening socket.
+File descriptor for the listening (not yet connected) socket.

 ```shell
 --log-level <log-level>